UA Museum of the North

 1962 Yukon Drive

 Photo by JR Ancheta, UAF University Relations

 Charles Bunnell, the college’s first president, envisioned Alaska’s university as a center of research about Alaska.
 No part of the institution fulfilled that goal better than the University of Alaska Museum of the North.
 According to tradition, the museum began in 1922 as a single display case in Bunnell’s office.

-In a partnership unprecedented for state buildings in Alaska, the museum’s expansion was funded primarily by non-state funds.
+In a partnership unprecedented for state buildings in Alaska, the modern museum’s expansion was funded primarily by nonstate funds.
 More than 600 foundations, corporations and individual donors made up the private base of support.
 Combined with funding from the state of Alaska and federal grants, more than $42 million was raised for construction, equipment and furnishings.
 Construction began in June 2002 and was completed in summer 2006.
-The expansion includes a 28,000 square foot research center, the 10,000 square foot Rose Berry Alaska Art Gallery, a 3,000-square-foot learning center, a multimedia auditorium for presentation of lectures, films and performances, and an expanded museum store.
+The expansion includes a 28,000-square-foot research center, the 10,000-square-foot Rose Berry Alaska Art Gallery, a 3,000-square-foot learning center, a multimedia auditorium for presentation of lectures, films and performances, and an expanded museum store.

 Guided tour: UA Museum of the North